Supply Chain Trends Every Packaging Leader Must Watch

 Cost optimization in the packaging supply chain involves a data-driven approach to minimize total expenses.

-Companies are investing in detailed cost analytics, tracking the actual cost of packaging and logistics per item or order instead of relying on broad estimates.
+Companies are adopting detailed cost analytics to track the true cost of packaging and logistics at the item or order level, rather than relying on broad estimates.

 With that insight, they implement leaner inventory models, switching from a “push” system that holds excess packaging stock to a “pull” system that orders in response to real demand.